This guide provides instructions on how to set up Namecheap Private Email mailbox in Outlook on an android device.

 1. Open Outlook on your device.

-2. In case it is your first account, press Get Started, and type the email address:
+2. In case it is your first account, press Get Started, and type in the email address:

-If you already have an email account added to Outlook, press Settings in the upper right corner, select Add Account, then Add an email account:
+If you already have an email account added to Outlook, press Settings in the upper left corner and select the Add Account icon: